General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Existence of The Pure Radiation FLRW--TOV Shock Wave

 \subsubsection{Determining the Perturbed Taylor Region}

 For large enough $N$, it is possible to find values for $M_A$, $m_A$, $M_v$ and $m_v$ such that (\ref{5.11}) and (\ref{5.12}) are satisfied and inequalities:

-hold for $0 < G < G_0$.
-Although, as will be seen in the last step, the values are actually selected to satisfy (\ref{5.11}), (\ref{5.12}) and (\ref{5.21}) instead, which then imply (\ref{5.11})-(\ref{5.14}).
-This is done through extensive trial and error, using a numerical approximation of $A$ and $v$ as a guide.
-Note that the Taylor polynomials of $A$ and $v$ converge quicker for smaller values of $b$, but larger values of $b$ allow for (\ref{5.11}) to be more easily satisfied, this is why $b = \frac{14}{5}$ is chosen, as it provides a good compromise.
-In this light, and using a numerical approximation of $A$ and $v$ as a guide, it is found that $N = 16$ and the following values satisfy (\ref{5.11}), (\ref{5.12}) and (\ref{5.21}):
+hold on $0<G<G_0$.
+Although, as will be seen in the last step, the values are actually selected to satisfy (\ref{5.11}), (\ref{5.12}) and (\ref{5.17})--(\ref{5.20}) instead, which then imply (\ref{5.11})--(\ref{5.14}).
+The values are selected through extensive trial and error, using numerical approximations of $A$ and $v$ as a guide.
+Note that the Taylor polynomials of $A$ and $v$ converge quicker for smaller values of $b$, but larger values of $b$ allow for (\ref{5.11}) to be more easily satisfied.
+This is why $b=\frac{17}{6}$ is chosen, as it provides a sufficient compromise.
+Through this process it is found that $N=16$ and the following values satisfy (\ref{5.11}), (\ref{5.12}) and (\ref{5.17})--(\ref{5.20}):

 noting that $M_v$ and $m_v$ are chosen in the knowledge that $v^{(33)}(0)$ is negative.